zchee/golang-wiki/DashboardBuilders.md

 The Go team is migrating the testing pipeline from a custom solution, the coordinator, to [LUCI](https://chromium.googlesource.com/chromium/src/+/master/docs/tour_of_luci_ui.md).
 [LUCI](https://chromium.googlesource.com/chromium/src/+/master/docs/tour_of_luci_ui.md) is an open source continuous integration system created by the Chrome open source team at Google.
 The Go team has adopted the use of LUCI in order to leverage a continuous integration solution which is used and supported by a larger group of developers.
 This should enable the team to provide a more featureful solution to the community.

 The LUCI system requires builders to run two applications which authenticate to LUCI and receive and process builds.
-LUCI token deamon generates a token needed to authenticate.
+LUCI token daemon generates a token needed to authenticate.
 The swarming bot uses the token to connect to LUCI and process builds.

 ## How to set up a builder